Lightmatter/django-hydra/docs/source/deployment.rst

 Vite and Entry Points
 *********************

+- vite.config.js: ENTRYPOINTS: every js file that can be imported into html files (currently main.ts)

 CSS and TypeScript
 ******************
+- import CSS through JS file and then put in through Vite entrypoint

 Static Location and Manifest
 ****************************
+- Npm build exports manifest.json file w/ entrypoints and dependencies

+- run collect static (django functionality to move files where they need to go)

 Whitenoise and Caching
 **********************
+- Handling asset/http caching
+- Max age

 Deployment Process and Optimizations